DotCamp/wp-table-builder/readme.txt

 == Screenshots ==

-1. Table Builer Interface.
+1. Creating new table in WP Table Builder.
-2. Cell Management Mode.
+2. First Table In WP Table Builder.
-3. Table Shortcode Popup.
+3. Text In WP Table Builder.
+4. Images In WP Table Builder.
+5. Text 2 In WP Table Builder.
+6. List Options In WP Table Builder.
+7. Button In WP Table Builder.
+8. Shortcode in WP Table Builder.

 == Changelog ==

+= 1.0.8 =

+* NEW: Star Rating Element.

 = 1.0.7 =